Intellisrc/m2d2/README.md

 title[".titleClass"] = "New text";
 title.titleClass = "New text";
 ```
-Class names may or may not contain `.` at the begining.
+Note: Class names may or may not contain `.` at the begining.
+However if the class is the same as a tagname (for example, `button`), you may want to specify it as `.button` to clarify.

 ## Setting attributes

-You can set attributes very easy in this way:
+You can set attributes easily in this way:
 ```html
 <a class="special"></a>
 ```